AlfieeLawrence/Discy-A-custom-Disc-mod-for-Minecraft-/README.md

 - Ship their source code, assets, or JARs
 - Include modified versions of their files

-Users must install compatibility mods from their official authors.
+Users must install compatible mods from their official authors.
 Discy only adds small optional mixins and API hooks when those mods are present at runtime.

 - **Sophisticated Core / Storage / Backpacks** — copyright P3pp3rF1y, [All Rights Reserved](https://github.com/P3pp3rf1y/SophisticatedCore).
 Install from official releases only.
 Discy registers against public APIs (`IDiscHandler`, `SoundHandler`) and does not redistribute or modify Sophisticated files.
 - **Let's Do Furniture** — copyright the Furniture mod authors.
 Install from [official releases](https://modrinth.com/mod/lets-do-furniture) only, under that mod's own license.
 Discy provides optional gramophone integration via mixin when Furniture is installed and does not redistribute or modify Furniture files.